dlimeb/dieterlimeback/site/preflight.md

 image_alt: Image of a building with an 'Open' sign
 ---

 Hello!
-If you're reading this it's because you're a generally awesome person I feel might be interested in or can help with something new I'm working on.
+If you're reading this it's because you're a generally awesome person I feel might be interested in (or can help with) something new I've started.

 As you may know, last year I took steps to bootstrap a new phase of my career and began investigating coaching.
 While some form of coaching has been in my leadership skillset for years, I wanted to level up more formally, so I took an extensive training course with [CTI](https://coactive.com/), the largest and most established professional coach training organization in the world.
 I am now about to embark upon a more rigorous certification process, and as part of that I am looking for an initial cohort of clients.
-I have 5 slots remaining for a 4 month program starting in March.
+I have **5 slots remaining** for a 4 month program starting in March.

 If you're interested in coaching, or know someone who might be, read on.
 This is a great opportunity to get a lot of value without paying higher rates.